Lo Que El Tiempo Me Enseño

 Time taught me that flags

-And the map is a paper that kings divide
+And the map is a piece of paper

 Time taught me that misery